microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 The Mixed Reality Project provides a full featured Teleportation system for managing teleportation events in the project which is selected by default.

 > The MRTK also allows you to write your own Teleportation System and you can use the selection below to switch the system used without rewriting the toolkit.
-For more information on writing your own systems, [please see this guide]() (Coming soon)
+For more information on writing your own systems, [please see this guide to building Registered Services]() (Coming soon)

 ![](/External/HowTo/MixedRealityToolkitConfigurationProfileScreens/MRTK_TeleportationSystemSelection.png)